tonyvict/tp/docs/DeveloperGuide.md

 - The window opens idempotently—the same command simply refocuses the existing help stage instead of spawning duplicates.
 - The `CommandResult` flagging approach keeps UI behaviour configurable without introducing UI dependencies into the logic layer.

-### Add Command

-#### What it does

-Creates a new student entry with core contact information and optional tags.
-This is the primary way tutors build the roster.

-#### Execution walkthrough

-`AddressBookParser` delegates `add` commands to `AddCommandParser`, which tokenises by CLI prefixes, validates each mandatory field, and constructs a `Person`. `AddCommand#execute(Model)` then checks for duplicates via `model.hasPerson`; if none are found, `model.addPerson` is called and a success message is returned.

-#### Design considerations

-- Input validation happens during parsing so users see errors before the model is mutated.
-- Duplicate detection relies on `Person#isSamePerson`, ensuring identity rules stay centralised in the model.
-- For a detailed diagrammatic breakdown, see the subsequent **Add Student Command** section.

 ### List Command

 #### What it does